 What is cold agglutinin disease?

-Cold agglutinin disease (CAD) is a form of autoimmune haemolytic anaemia (AIHA), which means the immune system mistakenly attacks and destroys red blood cells.
+Cold agglutinin disease (CAD) is a form of autoimmune hemolytic anemia (AIHA), which means the immune system mistakenly attacks and destroys red blood cells.
 People living with CAD may experience symptoms, such as:

 • Fatigue